Aestial/aestial.github.io/_projects/dope-me-laugh.md

 category: fun
 ---

-> You are the nurse in charge of tonight’s shift at the asylum!
+> You are the nurse in charge of tonight's shift at the asylum!

 ## Play Now!